ruester/gfz-command-line-tool-repository/README.md

 It takes an QuakeML input file and computes the shake map (this is xml too).

-The dockerfile you can find in this repository does not work because of an error on installing the python gmt library.

 ## Features

 All the processes are using a generic template for working with command line tools.